rancher/rancher.github.io/index.md

 6. Resource management: Rancher supports Docker Machine, a powerful tool for provisioning hosts directly from cloud providers.
 Rancher then monitors host resources and manages container deployment.

 7. Multi-tenancy & user management: Rancher is designed for multiple users and allows organizations to collaborate throughout the application lifecycle.
 By connecting with existing directory services, Rancher allows users to create separate development, testing, and production environments and invite their peers to collaboratively manage resources and applications.

+8. Multi Orchestration Engines.
+Rancher supports the ability for users to select the default Cattle, Kubernetes, or Docker Swarm as their container orchestration engine of choice when creating environments.
+This will allow users to select market leading scheduling frameworks while still leveraging Rancher features such as the app catalog, enterprise user management, container networking, and storage technologies.

 ### Primary Consumption Interfaces